CushingDavid/getting_and_cleaning_data_assignment/README.md

 8. Extract the mean and standard deviation coulmns from the data frame, excluding the directional x,y,z data and any duplicate columns.

+		(the magnitude of the three-dimensional signals, used in the data mean summary, were calculated using the Euclidean norm)

 9. Rename the numbered activies using descriptive names (walk, walkup, walkdown, sit, stand, lay).

 10. Rename some of the dodgy measurement column headers.